 The English translation of the first stanza of this hymn Mrs. Hartman sang is as follows: “Alone, yet not alone am I; Though in this solitude so drear; I feel my Saviour always nigh; He comes the very hour to cheer; I am with Him, and He with me; E’en here alone I cannot be.”

-The photo below is of the grave of Regina – note it gives both the names Leininger and Hartman – which is in the Christ Church Cemetery in Stouchsburg, Berks County, Pennsylvania.
+The photos below are of the grave of Regina – note it gives both the names Leininger and Hartman – which is in the Christ Church Cemetery in Stouchsburg, Berks County, Pennsylvania.